smallrye/smallrye-reactive-messaging/documentation/src/main/docs/pulsar/receiving-pulsar-messages.md

 ## Acknowledgement

 When a message produced from a Pulsar Message is *acknowledged*, the connector sends an [acknowledgement request](https://pulsar.apache.org/docs/3.0.x/concepts-messaging/#acknowledgment) to the Pulsar broker.
-All Reactive Messaging messages needs to be *acknowledged*, and in most cases this is handled automatically.
+All Reactive Messaging messages need to be *acknowledged*, which is handled automatically in most cases.
 Acknowledgement requests can be sent to the Pulsar broker using the following two strategies:

 -   **Individual acknowledgement** is the default strategy, an acknowledgement request is to the broker for each message.